alexyuefeng/wi21-cse110-lab4/part1/part1.md

 17. It will print 'How are you?' because in 2 == true will be evaluated to false then Boolean(2) is true so it will log "how are you?"

+19.\
-19.The result will be [6,8,10].
+The result will be [6,8,10].
 First, when the modifyArray gets called, the second parameter callback will take in doSomething, at line 4, when a single element is passed in to the newArr.push(sth..), it will first call the doSomething(array[i], function(x)) it takes the anonymous function x * 2 as a parameter.
 So if 1 is passed in, it will first call evaluate doSomething 1+2 then be evaluated with the anonymous x * 2. so (1+2) * 2 = 6

-21.
+21.\
 1\
 4\
 3\